952-841-2345

 What can I expect during the trial?

-You will get to go home and use the DRG stimulator in your daily life for one week.
+You will get to go home and use the DRG stimulator in your daily life for five to seven days.

 At the conclusion of the trial period, you will return to the clinic to have the leads removed by a nurse.
 At this time, you will discuss the amount of pain relief you received during the trial.
 If you decide to pursue a permanent, implanted system, we will submit to your insurance company for authorization.